How to Pass a Pentest Retest the First Time (Step-by-Step)

 [continues for each finding...]

-The Report Is the Beginning, Not the End
+The Report is the Beginning, Not the End

 A penetration test report is not a security certification.
 It is a point-in-time assessment of specific vulnerabilities that existed on a specific date, against a specific version of a specific application.
-Its value to the organization — and to auditors evaluating the organization's security posture — is determined almost entirely by what happens after the report is delivered.
+Its value to the organization, and to auditors evaluating the organization's security posture, is determined almost entirely by what happens after the report is delivered.

 The remediation process is where security improvements actually happen.
 The retest is where those improvements are verified as real rather than documented as intentions.
 The compliance evidence package is where that verification becomes auditable proof that the organization's security controls actually work.

 Most penetration testing engagements deliver the report and consider the engagement complete.
-The remediation, the variation testing, the production deployment verification, the CVSS delta calculation, the compliance evidence packaging — that work is left to the organization's security team, frequently without the technical context needed to do it correctly.
+The remediation, the variation testing, the production deployment verification, the CVSS delta calculation, the compliance evidence packaging, that work is left to the organization's security team, frequently without the technical context needed to do it correctly.

 The result is exactly the scenario this guide opened with: findings marked closed that aren't closed, compliance evidence that doesn't withstand auditor scrutiny, and a second penetration test that finds eight of the twelve "fixed" findings from the first test still exploitable.

-CodeAnt AI's engagement model includes retest as a standard component — not an upsell, not an optional add-on.
+CodeAnt AI's engagement model includes retest as a standard component, not an upsell, not an optional add-on.
 The engagement isn't complete until findings are verified remediated.
 CVSS delta documentation is included in the retest report.
 And the 48-hour escalation SLA for critical findings means that if a critical vulnerability is confirmed, the remediation-to-verification cycle starts within days, not quarters.